 How it works

-No content bottleneck for new products
+No content bottleneck for new or changed products

 Consistent coverage across your catalog